ZEFyre/COG/README.md

 Z-Trauma

 In a Post Apocalyptic world,
-zeombies and survivors aren't the only things trying to kill you.
+zombies and survivors aren't the only things trying to kill you.
 Unexpected challenges, and physical as well as emotional obsticals all threaten to unhinge you.
-That's okay but when your own mind conspires against you, to face your past and present trauma.
+That's okay but when your own mind conspires against you, to face your past and present trauma./

 Z-Trauma is a thrilling, romantic, phsycological/survival game.
 An interactive fantasy novel written by Zelda Vermaak, where all your choices control the story.
-It is entirely txt based- no graphics, no sound effects- and fuelled by the vast, unstoppable power of your imagination
+It is entirely txt based- no graphics, no sound effects- and fuelled by the vast, unstoppable power of your imagination/

 Experience the many journeys someone may take on the road to survival, in this thilling romance story with a slight twist on the usual survival genre.
-There is a host of characters to meet so, how many will you take them with you, or would you rather be the reason they survive, or the reason they return to the dust along with everyone you've ever loved?
-This dramatic story on memories, life and love loss, will be filled with heart-pounding romance, tear-jerking drama and adrenaline filled action.....
+There is a host of characters to meet so, how many will you take with you, or would you rather be the reason they survive alone, or the reason they return to the dust along with everyone you've ever loved?
+This dramatic story on memories, life and love lossed, will be filled with heart-pounding romance, tear-jerking drama and adrenaline filled action...../

 You may actually be losing your mind, having zombies and your own demons to fight, you need to focus and just try not to get everyone killed in the process.
-Remeber most of all, it's an all or nothing world out there, so try not to get too attached and be prepared to risk everything for the ones that you truly care about!
+Remember most of all, it's an all or nothing world out there, so try not to get too attached and be prepared to risk everything for the ones that you truly care about!/

 In a world where you couldn't possibly save everyone...
 Will you come out an unstoppable force with everything you could want, a one